whatisnuclear/website/waste.md

 %}">advanced fast reactors</a> (which have not been deployed on any major scale yet) that was shut down because it created Plutonium, which could be used to make a nuclear weapon.
-Were some plutonium diverted in the recycling process, a non-nuclear entity could be one step close to building a bomb.
+Were some plutonium diverted in the recycling process, a non-nuclear entity could be one step closer to building a bomb.
 However, under programs such as the (now stalled) <a href="https://en.wikipedia.org/wiki/International_Framework_for_Nuclear_Energy_Cooperation">GNEP [wikipedia]</a>, where only countries who already have nuclear weapons recycle, proliferation-free waste recycling can exist.
-Since the many of the largest energy users are already nuclear weapons states, a massive expansion of nuclear could be done there with no additional proliferation concerns whatsoever.
+Since many of the largest energy users are already nuclear weapons states, a massive expansion of nuclear could be done there with no additional proliferation concerns whatsoever.